 Compulsory Student Services Fee

-The Compulsory Student Services Fee (CSSF) is the fee paid by an enrolled student for student support services provided by the University.
+The Compulsory Student Services Fee, sometimes called the Student Levy, is the fee paid by an enrolled student for student support services.

 How much is charged?

-The fee is $6.38 per point.
-On average that is $765 per year for a typical undergraduate taking eight papers in a year.
+The fee for 2022 is $8.16 per point.
+On average that is $979.20 per year for a typical undergraduate taking eight papers in a year.

 How is the fee determined?

-The fee is set by Council each year in October.
+The fee is set by the University Council each year in October.
 Council receives recommendations via the Finance Committee which in turn receives recommendations from the Student Consultative Group.

-Each year, the University of Auckland collects approximately $20 million in student levies.
+Each year, the University collects approximately $28million in student levies.
 The Education Amendment Act (2011) gives the Tertiary Education Minister the power to issue directions to Universities on the categories of services that Universities can use the compulsory student levy to fund.

 Those categories are currently: